Six Goals for Better SEO

 Make sure your website works well on all devices for all screen sizes.
 This includes Desktop, Laptop, Tablet, Mobile and TV screens.

 Then Google’s Head of Search Quality, Matt Cutts, released this video in 2014.

 Matt is saying that social signals do not affect search rankings.

 However, authoritative links back to your content are important.

-Gaining exposure through social media will encourage others to read and link to your content.
+Gaining exposure through social media will encourage others to read and attract organic backlinks to your content.

 Links gained through content marketing, or otherwise, will make a difference.

 Quality organic links will impact the traffic you get and the pages that rank.

 the Final Word

 What SEO do you need to know as a business owner?
 What are the key areas for optimum SEO?